 Underrepresentation in clinical trials

-MNT: I also have seen a series of webinars that aims to tackle disparities that exist within the research community as well.
+MNT: I have seen a series of webinars that aims to tackle disparities that exist within the research community as well.
 We know that sometimes, even in conditions that disproportionately affect People of Color, these populations are severely underrepresented in clinical trials.
-What change would you like to see in this area?
+What changes would you like to see in this area?

 Dr. Elbuluk: I think that’s a really important area where patients of color are underrepresented — in research — and research is the foundation of how we gain knowledge about our conditions and what works and what doesn’t and how to address them.
 So, if patients of color aren’t being addressed in research, then we’re not really learning about what is best and most appropriate for those populations.